clara0201/VJ-Gorgons-Dungeon/README.md

 ## 📖 **About the Project**
-🕹️ **Gorgon's Dungeon** is third person action adventure game built in **Unity** using **C#**.
+🕹️ **Gorgon's Dungeon** is a third person action puzzle game built in **Unity** using **C#**.
 It was developed as part of the Videogame course within the Informatics Engineering bachelor program at UPC, together with a classmate.

 🔹 **Tech Stack:** Unity | C#
 🔹 **Platforms:** Windows